Will, Trust & Estate Disputes

 Our estate attorneys represent individuals involved in will, trust, and estate contests (i.e., contesting the validity of the will or trust), in resolving disputed terms of a will or trust, in resolving claims against an estate, and in resolving the rights and obligations of beneficiaries and fiduciaries (i.e., the trustee or the executor).

 Similarly, the individuals who have been appointed a fiduciary under an estate planning document (the trustee of a trust or the personal representative/executor of an estate) have a fiduciary duty to the beneficiaries of the will or trust.
 It can be difficult for trustees, executors, and personal representatives to understand their obligations, especially when facing vocal demands from beneficiaries.
-Our estate lawyers advise trustees, executors, and personal representatives as to how to administer the estate or the trust and protect themselves from claims of breach of fiduciary duty.
+Our estate planning lawyers advise trustees, executors, and personal representatives as to how to administer the estate or the trust and protect themselves from claims of breach of fiduciary duty.

-We understand the sensitive nature of will, trust, and estate disputes, and we guide our clients through what can be a very emotionally-charged dispute.
-Our estate attorneys have substantial litigation experience in this complex area of law, have been invited to teach continuing legal and professional education courses on these subject matters, and have been recognized by Maryland Super Lawyers Magazine and District of Columbia Super Lawyers Magazine for expertise in estate and trust litigation.
+We understand the sensitive nature of will, trust, and estate disputes, and we guide our clients through what can be a very emotionally charged dispute.
+Our estate planning attorneys have substantial litigation experience in this complex area of law, have been invited to teach continuing legal and professional education courses on these subject matters, and have been recognized by Maryland Super Lawyers Magazine and District of Columbia Super Lawyers Magazine for expertise in estate and trust litigation.

 Contact our estate planning attorneys with any questions about how to avoid disputes before they start or how to mitigate will, trust or estate disputes.
+While a last resort, our experienced attorneys are here to help provide a comprehensive case in the event of estate litigation.